MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 - Updated styling in form, view, and dashboard pages, which includes the use of drop shadows and brighter background colors to create an elevated or _floating_ appearance.
 The floating appearance helps to visually separate sections and focuses attention on primary content.
 - New Fluent-based controls in forms, business process flows, and dialogs.
 Dialogs now resize height automatically based on the content.
 - A new Power Apps grid in place of the read-only grid in view and standard, dashboard pages.
 - A new mechanism for customizing the app header colors to match your personal or organizational branding.
-See [modern theme overrides](../maker/model-driven-apps/modern-theme-overrides.md) for more details.
+More information: [Use modern themes](../maker/model-driven-apps/modern-theme-overrides.md)
 - An end user setting called **Try the new look** that enables the modern, refreshed experience.

 :::image type="content" source="media/modern-try-toggle-off.png" alt-text="The 'Try the new look' setting.":::